 Affordable housing.
 Urban design.
-Disaster recovery.
+Disaster recovery and resilience.
 Economic development.
-Autonomous vehicles.
+Artificial intelligence.
 These are just some of the topics APA's podcast delves into with deep curiosity, expert analysis, and affecting, true-life stories.
 Throughout every episode of the podcast, listeners of all backgrounds — from those ensconced in the daily challenges and rewards of planning to those coming to the field with fresh eyes — get a firsthand look at what it means to be a planner in a world that needs them now more than ever.

 Multiple Ways to Listen